Covert prestige: Background

 The concept of covert prestige was pioneered by the linguist William Labov, in his study of New York City English speakers.
 While high linguistic prestige is usually associated with standard forms of language, Labov proposed that a similar concept could apply to informal, working-class speech.
 He observed that speakers of non-standard dialects were aware that their dialect was considered 'inferior' relative to the standard.
 He attempted to identify the reason for the continued usage of the non-standard dialects even with this awareness: that is, to create and/or maintain group identity within the speech community.

 Fellow linguist Peter Trudgill elaborated on Labov's findings in his study of English speakers in Norwich, stating that "covert prestige reflects the value system of our society, and of the different sub-cultures within this society".
 He also introduced a gendered aspect to covert prestige with his findings, where he found male speakers to be more favourably disposed towards non-standard, working class speech varieties, more concerned with achieving group solidarity rather than wanting to achieve or sound as of a high status, with the opposite case for the female speakers surveyed.

 A further example of the gendered aspect of covert prestige is shown in how fraternity men in an American college readily adopted the nonstandard "-in" ending over the prestigious "-ing" to be associated with the "working class behavioural traits of being hardworking and casual".

-Sociolinguist Annette Boudreau's analyses of Acadian French similarly posit an ideology of authenticity (idéologie du dialecte), which embraces elements of stigmatized vernacular French in response to Standard language ideology (idéologie du standard).
+Sociolinguist Annette Boudreau's analyses of Acadian French similarly posit a language ideology which embraces elements of stigmatized vernacular French (idéologie du dialecte), in response to an ideology valuing Standard French (idéologie du standard).